aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### COMPONENT-BASED SERVICES

 Services do not need to be little monoliths.
 Services can, instead, be designed using SOLID, and adding new components within a service can be done without changing the existing components within this service.

+#### CROSS-CUTTING CONCERNS

+Services must be designed with internal component architectures that follow the Dependency Rule.

+#### CONCLUSION

+Services, in their nature, are not architecturally significant elements.

+The architecture of a system is:

+- **defined by boundaries** drawn within that system, **and** by the **deps** that cross those boundaries;
+- **not defined by physical mechanisms** by which elements communicate and execute.